nikitavoloboev/privacy-respecting/README.md

 ## Cloud Storage
 **⚠️ You are the product:**
-- Google Drive - Centralised and owned by Google.
+- Google Drive - Centralized and owned by Google.
 - OneDrive - Owned by Microsoft.

 **🔏 Alternatives:**